Morwenn/cpp-sort/doc/sorters.md

 };
 ```

-In the previous example, `sorter_base` is a CRTP base class that is used to provide
+In the previous example, [`sorter_base`](sorter-base.md) is a CRTP base class that
-the function pointer conversion operators to the sorter.
-If you want your sorter to
+is used to provide the function pointer conversion operators to the sorter.
+It also
+generates the range overloads of `operator()`.
+If you want your sorter to integrate
-work well with everything in the library, you better specialize the template class
+seamlessly into the library, you should additionally specialize the template class
 [`cppsort::sorter_traits`](sorter-traits.md) for it:

 ```cpp